boldchains/react-redux-blog/README.md

 2. In terminal 2, run: `npm run dev`.
 This runs the development server(webpack-dev-server).
 3. Open browser and go to: `localhost:8080`

+Note: If you open `localhost:3000` in browser, you'll see a *stale* production app, so while in development, always go to `localhost:8080`

 ####Production
 In production, we need to compile the **latest** client js and place it to `public` folder.
 This allows the main app server(Express) to also show the final app.

-1. Generate finished app: `npm run build`.
+1. Generate latest React app: `npm run build`.
 2. In terminal 1, run `npm start`.
 It will be running both the server and the client.
 3. Open browser and go to : `localhost:3000`.